 As featured in:

-Do I need US tax specialist?
+Do I need US tax specialist for filing tax returns?

 We strongly advise that you have a specialized US tax advisor to do your tax reporting, as it is complex and very different from the system in your home country.
 Making a mistake in reporting because you are unfamiliar with the system, the forms required and the necessary route can lead to unnecessary difficulty, expenses, unjust penalties and tax that will need to be paid.